natecostello/creepage_and_clearance/content/slides.md

 Note:
 - A, B, and C are ratings of 0-50VA, 50-2000VA, and greater than 2000VA respectively.
 - Open vs Enclosed is per MIL-STD-108.
+- For > 1kV enclosed equipment, creepage and clearance requirements range between 500-2500 v/in (19685-98425 v/m)

 ------